 - 30 June 2021 – Notification of Acceptance

-- Oral or Poster presentations can be requested.
+- Oral or Poster presentations may be requested.

 - Abstract word limit is 1000 words.

 - Abstracts may contain, maximally 1 figure and one table.
 These do not count towards the word limit.

 - Please use the Word template that we made available.

 Acceptance for presentation at the Neuroergonomics Conference 2021 (NEC21) is based on a single-blind review process.
 All submitted abstracts will be peer-reviewed by independent referees selected from our international scientific committee.
 The committee consists of established scholars and practitioners defined by their scientific expertise in relevant work domains, research topics, and methods: